Before You Spend $30k on Private School...

 5. How will you pay for it?

-There is a bit more to the process, of course, but asking these five questions will get you started on the extensive due diligence which you must do before you spend approximately $150,000 for four years of private day school or approximately $200,000 for four years of boarding school.
+There is a bit more to the process, of course, but asking these five questions will get you started on the extensive due diligence that you must do before you spend approximately $150,000 for four years of private day school or roughly $200,000 for four years of boarding school.
 Tuition varies from school to school.
 Some are much less.
 Some a great deal more.
 Also, we are only discussing high school and middle school.
-The primary grades will run you $8,000 - $15,000 depending on the school.
+The primary grades will run you $8,000 - $15,000, depending on the school.

-Researching private schools is very much like buying a house or renting an apartment.
-Besides all the practical considerations inherent in those major decisions, there are also many emotional factors which most certainly influence your final choice of a home.
+Researching private schools is much like buying a house or renting an apartment.
+Besides all the practical considerations inherent in those major decisions, there are also many emotional factors that most certainly influence your final choice of a home.
 But you also are savvy enough to do your due diligence simply because you are investing so much money.
 Same with a private school.
 Your gut will tell you which one is right for your child.
 But do your research carefully.

 1. Does it get the academic results you want?